oatlog/oatlog/doc/report/main.typ

 @fig_background_practice_canonicalization combines these insights to represent an e-graph as a pair of `uf: UnionFind` and `enodes: HashMap<(Op, EClass, EClass), EClass>`.
-It also shows how e-class ids can be canonicalized after a batch of `union()` operations, requiring a loop to a fixed point due to functional dependencies possibly triggering a `union()` cascade.
+It also shows how e-class ids can be canonicalized after a batch of `union()` operations, requiring looping until a fixed point is reached due to functional dependencies possibly triggering a cascade of `union()` operations.

 #figure(
   {